AnnikaV9/lowbar/docs/README.md

 # lowbar
 The simplest no-nonsense progress bar for python.
+<sub>Jump to the [API reference](https://github.com/AnnikaV9/lowbar/wiki/Reference)</sub>

 ![Preview GIF](https://github.com/user-attachments/assets/335b85ae-5bdf-48cc-9192-d63770aeb17b)

 lowbar is a blazing fast module with zero dependencies for displaying a progress bar in the terminal.
 It has a low number of features and a simple codebase, hence the name lowbar.

 #### lowbar has:
 - Automatic resizing